On this page

 Show staff how to identify SABA overuse

 Organise an update session to show staff how to check inhaler prescriptions requests and identify SABA overuse.
-The aim is to for staff to feel confident to check how many SABA issues a patient has had on request and to action the request accordingly.
+The aim is to for staff to feel confident to check how many SABA issues a patient has had over the last 12 months and identify SABA overuse.

 Educate staff on how to identify SABA overuse for patients with asthma.
 Ensure this is only for asthma patients as more frequent SABA use may be appropriate in other conditions.
 If it is unclear which condition the patient is using inhalers for, defer to a clinical member of staff for clarification.